docsforadobe/javascript-tools-guide/4 - User-Interface Tools/defining-behavior-with-event-callbacks-and-listeners.rst

 callback function for the onDoubleClick event.
 Both containers and controls generate events just before they are drawn, that allow you to customize their appearance.
 To handle these events, define callback functions for onDraw.
-Your handler can modify or control how the container or control is drawn using the methods defined in the control’s associated ScriptUIGraphics object.
+Your handler can modify or control how the container or control is drawn using the methods defined in the control's associated ScriptUIGraphics object.
 In Windows only, you can register a key sequence as a shortcutKey for a window or for most types of controls.
 To handle the key sequence, define a callback function for onShortcutKey in that control.